discrete-notes/discrete-notes.github.io/_posts/2019-02-12-simulation-2.md

 adjacent to the node we consider.
-For example, in the simulation, the node $u$ computes what its white neighbor $v$ would put on an edge $(v,z)$, and we consider it in our superposition property.Bbut the edge $(v,z)$ is probably labeled in different manner by $z$, and this has to be taken into account in the simplification step.
+For example, in the simulation, the node $u$ computes what its white neighbor $v$ would put on an edge $(v,z)$, and we consider it in our superposition property.
+But the edge $(v,z)$ is probably labeled in different manner by $z$, and this has to be taken into account in the simplification step.
+A good thing, that could be a third key property actually, is that the way $u$ and $z$ label the edges is not completely non-correlated: there is at least one label for each edge on which they agree: the label of the $T$-algorithm gives in the real graph (not a simulated one).

 ## Footnotes